 Physical examination.
 The doctor feels for any lumps on the neck, lips, gums, and cheeks.
 Also, the doctor will inspect the nose, mouth, throat, and tongue for abnormalities, often using a light and/or mirror for a clearer view.

 Endoscopy .
 This test allows the doctor to see inside the body with a thin, lighted, flexible tube called an endoscope.
 The person may be sedated as the tube is inserted through the mouth or nose to examine the head and neck areas.
 Sedation is the use of medication to help a person become more relaxed, calm, or sleepy.
 The examination has different names depending on the area of the body that is examined, such as laryngoscopy, which examines the larynx; pharyngoscopy, which examines the pharynx; or nasopharyngoscopy, which examines the nasal cavity and nasopharynx.

 X-ray.
-An x-ray is a picture of the inside of the body, using a small amount of radiation.
+An x-ray is a way to create a picture of the structures inside of the body, using a small amount of radiation.
 An x-ray can show if the sinuses are filled with something other than air.
 If so, it is usually not cancer but, instead, an infection that is treatable.
 If treatment doesn’t work to clear the sinuses, then other more specialized x-ray tests may be done to identify the blockage.
-Signs of cancer on an x-ray may be followed up with a computed tomography (CT) scan.
+Signs of cancer on an x-ray may be followed up with a computed tomography scan, also called a CT scan.

 Computed tomography (CT or CAT) scan .
 A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
 A CT scan can also be used to measure the tumor’s size.
 Sometimes, a special dye called a contrast medium is given before the scan to create a clearer picture.
-This dye can be injected into a patient’s vein or given orally (by mouth) to provide better detail.
+This dye can be injected into a patient’s vein or given as a pill to swallow.
 CT scans are very useful in identifying cancer of the nasal cavity or paranasal sinus.

 Bone scan .
 This test may be done to see if cancer has spread to the bones.
 A bone scan uses a radioactive tracer to look at the inside of the bones.
 The tracer is injected into a patient’s vein.
 It collects in areas of the bone and is detected by a special camera.
 Healthy bone appears gray to the camera, and areas of injury, such as those caused by cancer, appear dark.